Otter Diet in Sheffield and the Peak District

 *The identity of the species producing the dropping was revealed by 12s DNA sequencing.

-Part 2: Microscopic and visual analysis of droppings
+Part 2: Microscopic and visual analysis of prey found in droppings

 Microscopic analysis was performed on three otter spraints (#3, #119 and #137) collected on the River Don in Sheffield and a mink scat from the Peak District (L1).